changesets/changesets/docs/config-file-options.md

 ## `changelog` (false or a path)

 This option is for setting how the changelog for packages should be generated.
 If it is `false`, no changelogs will be generated.
 Setting it to a string specifies a path from where we will load the changelog generation functions.
-It expects to be a file that exports the following:
+It expects a file that exports the following:

 ```
 {